SeamlessDistribution/SeamlessDistribution.github.io/index.md

 description: News and examples for SEQR cashregister integrations
 ---

-**Paying with SEQR is super easy and getting paid is almost as easy with our integration.**
+**Paying with SEQR is super easy and getting paid is almost as easy with our integration process.**

 <div class="boxes">